StefanQuach/BadmintonWebsite/README.md

 #Badminton Club Ranking Website
+This will be a website for tracking the rankings of players in the Badminton Club as well as some administrative tasks like sending group posts and notifications.
+Rankings will be established by challenge matches, which users can request.
+If User 1 wins a challenge match against User 2, their rankings will swap.
+Administrators will be able to monitor activity on the website, as well as post on an announcement board.
-We plan to use Reactjs for the Framework as well as Firebase for our database
+We plan to use Reactjs for the Framework as well as Firebase for our database.
 ##Grading Rubric
 ###Preparation (5 points)
 * (5 points) Submitting proposal on Time